 Optrex as a Travel Companion

 Another product that could help you is Optrex Actimist - a compact and functional spray that can fit neatly into your luggage.
-Actimist is a convenient answer for dry eyes, and the application is simple, and it provides relief for up to four hours, so give it a try.
+Actimist is a convenient option for dry eyes, and the application is simple, and it provides relief for up to four hours, so give it a try.

 For Anything Serious